Kumano Kodo: 6 Beginner-Friendly Walking Routes You Can Do in About 3 Hours

 画像に alt 属性が指定されていません。ファイル名: pixta_43379628_M-1024x683.webp

-The starting point, Daimon Zaka, has a free parking lot and a bus stop, so it is convenient for both people who come by car and public transportation.
+Access: The Daimon-zaka trailhead has free parking and a bus stop, making it convenient whether you come by car or public transport.

 Required Time